As shown on the map, motor-vehicle deaths in the first six months of 2020 decreased by more than 13% in seven states:

 How NSC Calculates Crash Fatality Estimates

-The National Safety Council (NSC) collects preliminary motor-vehicle fatality estimates from data reporters in all 50 states and the District of Columbia.
+NSC collects preliminary motor-vehicle fatality estimates from data reporters in all 50 states and the District of Columbia.
 State data reporters generally work in state Department of Transportation offices and are often the same individuals responsible for providing data to the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS).

 Each month, state data reporters provide a first estimate for the previous month’s fatalities and updated estimates for all previously reported months.